snad-space/coniferest/docs/tutorial.rst

         from pprint import pprint

         print('Decisions:')
-        pprint({metadata[idx]: label for idx, label in session.known_labels.items()}) print('Final scores:')
+        pprint({metadata[idx]: label.name for idx, label in session.known_labels.items()})
+        print('Final scores:')
         pprint({metadata[idx]: session.scores[idx] for idx in session.known_labels})

-``coniferest`` provides a new active anomaly detection model developed by the SNAD team, :class:`PineForest <coniferest.pineforest.PineForest>`.
-Try to use this model and run the session again:
+``coniferest`` also provides "Active Anomaly Detection" model based on Isolation forest :class:`AADForest <coniferest.aadforest.AADForest>` model (see `Das et al., 2017 <https://arxiv.org/abs/1708.09441>`_ and `Ishida et al., 2021 <https://ui.adsabs.harvard.edu/abs/2021A%26A...650A.195I/abstract>`_ for details).
+You can use it instead of :class:`PineForest <coniferest.pineforest.PineForest>` model in the example above:

 .. code-block:: python

-        from coniferest.pineforest import PineForest
+        from coniferest.aadforest import AADForest

-        model = PineForest(
+        model = AADForest(
-            # Number of trees to use for predictions
-            n_trees=256,
-            # Number of new tree to grow for each decision
-            n_spare_trees=768,
+            # Use 1024 trees, a trade-off between speed and accuracy
+            n_trees=1024,
             # Fix random seed for reproducibility
             random_seed=0,
         )